The functional generalization of the Boltzmann-Vlasov equation and its Gauge-like symmetry: A non-relativistic insight from random matrices

 the RHS of \eqref{vlasov2} will be the difference between two such ``shifted'' Gaussian ensembles.

 where $N_{p,x}$ are extra normalizations (from \eqref{varshift}) and

-Thus, neglecting the ``sparse'' exponential terms, the evolution will be driven by a difference between two Bessel-function type terms, where $N_{x,p}$ and $J_{x,p}$ will bring the system to relaxation where the RHS is negligible and the system flows as an ideal fluid (see appendix section \ref{billiards}).
-This is much faster than the relaxation time of the Boltzmann equation, where the corresponding equation to \eqref{randomvlasov} is
+($J$ is perhaps related to the cut-off for the Vlasov and Boltzmann modes).
+Thus, assuming the ``sparse'' exponential terms can be neglected, the evolution will be driven by a difference between two Bessel-function type terms, where $N_{x,p}$ and $J_{x,p}$.
+This is much faster than the relaxation time of the Boltzmann equation, where the corresponding equation to \eqref{randomvlasov} in the close-to-equilibrium (relaxation time) approximation is

+The RHS for the ``functional'' term \eqref{randomvlasov} is exponentially suppressed, while that of \eqref{relaxtime} is suppressed by $\order{f-f_0}$.
+The first is much more likely to stay close to zero even when the configuration of the system is far away from what would be called thermodynamic equilibrium.

+Physically, a dynamics such as that of \eqref{randomvlasov} means the system ``rapidly and uniformly transitions to close to local equilibrium at the beginning'' rather than approaching it slowly and inhomogeneusly.
+This is consistent with the Gaussian ansatz functioning throghout this dynamics, since the equilibrium state could be seen more as similar to a ``condensate'' (a' la' the dominant condensate in superconductivity and QCD \cite{negele,kovner}, appearing in \eqref{shiftrho} at the level of $\sigma_f$) than a complicated multi-body dynamical process that generally violates gaussianity.

 Of course, the model presented here is highly acausal.
 Including causality in the Vlasov potential would add a non-trivial correlation to the random matrix which we do not at the moment know how to perform analytically.